 - Possibly if you have Plantar Fasciitis

-Are Zero Drop shoes good for Plantar Fasciitis?
+Are Zero Drop Shoes Good for Plantar Fasciitis?

 While I don’t like barefoot or minimal shoes for Plantar Fasciitis, Zero Drop shoes with the right cushion and arch support can be a good choice.
 This is going to come down to personal preference and what feels good for your foot.